remoteintech/remote-jobs/company-profiles/infinitered.md

 30ish

 ## Remote status
-100% Remote
+100% Remote - We're proud of it, and we blog about it.  https://mailchi.mp/infinite/remote

 ## Region
-Mail goes to Portland office, but US and Canada freelancers and employees welcome.
+US and Canada freelancers and employees welcome.
 NO SOLICITING for farming our work out.
 If you'd like to build a bi-directional partnership, let us know.
 But we're not outsourcing.

 ## Company technologies
 * JavaScript